-An annual calendar of important dates can be located on the school website.
-It is updated regularly and can be accessed by parents, teachers and students at all times.
+An annual calendar of the start and end dates, planned school closures, holidays, and other important dates is published to families prior to the start of the school year and can be located on the school website.
+The online calendar is updated regularly and can be accessed by parents, teachers, and students at all times.
+Any changes to the calendar are published by the school in advance.